First in the Nation

 First-year J.D. students of UNH Franklin Pierce may apply during their second semester.
 Selection is based upon a student’s demonstrated overall ability to succeed in the program, including academic, professional, and interpersonal strengths.
 Enrollment is limited.

-For more information on the application process, please contact Dale Kenny, the Program Coordinator.
+For more information on the application process, please contact Helen Dugan, the Program Coordinator.